 How to make Drunken Clams

 Whether you want to keep this recipe surf and turf or make it strictly by the sea, you will have to learn how to cook some clams.
-Don’t worry, my friends, cooking clams couldn’t be easier.
+Don’t worry, my friends, cooking clams couldn’t be easier, like in this reader favorite Cioppino Recipe.
 And cooking clams in a delicious white wine and garlic mixture (aka drunken clams) couldn’t be any more delicious.

 - Gather the essentials- olive oil, shallots, garlic, dry white wine, and unopened clams.